Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Methodology

 A key challenge in counterfactual generation is ensuring that interventions modify only the intended attribute while leaving others unaffected.
 Prior work highlights that achieving such disentanglement in the latent space is crucial for faithful counterfactuals~\citep{yang2021causalvae,shen2022weakly,komanduri2023learning,pmlr-v202-de-sousa-ribeiro23a,komanduri2024causal,rasal2025diffusion}.
 To assess the degree of disentanglement in a multi-modal setting, we use cross-attention maps to reveal attribute separation in latent space.
 Figure~\ref{fig:motivational_study}c visualizes averaged cross-attention maps across total denoising time steps among all Causal-Adapter variants.
 Plain Causal-Adapter, which directly injects causal attributes into the image embedding, fails to align attribute semantics with spatial features and disrupts attribute independence, resulting in entangled, off-target edits.
 To tackle this issue, we introduce two regularization terms that reinforce the conditional causal attribute disentanglement.

 \paragraph{Prompt Aligned Injection.} Causal conditions $Y$ are numeric attributes that lack direct alignment with pixel-level representations but are semantically closer to text embeddings.
 Inspired by prior finding~\citep{yang2024diffusion} that disentangled tokens in the prompt can guide cross-attention to align semantics with spatial structure in diffusion latents, we inject $Y$ through the prompt channel.
 This allows the cross-attention module to propagate attribute semantics into spatial image features during generation.
 We introduce a prompt-aligned injection (PAI) mechanism that maps each causal attribute to a learnable token embedding.
 Let $C =[\,c_1,\ldots,c_K\,]^{\top} \in \mathbb{R}^{K \times d}$ denote the embeddings of $K$ placeholder tokens with dimension $d$.
-Each attribute $y_i$ is mapped into the text space via a small linear projector $g_i:\mathbb{R}\!\to\!\mathbb{R}^{d}$.
+Each attribute $y_i$ is mapped into the text space via a linear projector $g_i:\mathbb{R}\!\to\!\mathbb{R}^{d}$.
 We form the attribute-injected token embeddings:

-The set $V(Y)$ serve as the conditioning input to both the frozen denoiser and the adapter via cross-attention. ~During training, we jointly optimize the adapter $\psi$, the placeholders token embeddings $C$, and the projectors $G=\{g_i\}_{i=1}^K$ using the standard MSE:
+The set $V(Y)$ serve as the conditioning input to both the frozen denoiser and the adapter via cross-attention. ~During training, we jointly optimize the adapter $\psi$, the placeholders token embeddings $C$, and the projectors $G=\{g_i\}_{i=1}^K$ using the standard noise prediction loss $\mathcal{L}_{\text{DM}}$:

 where $\widehat{\epsilon}_{\theta,\psi}$ denotes the U-Net prediction modulated by the adapter with PAI.
 At inference, the learned placeholders $C$ and projectors $G$ are reused to construct $V(\bar{Y})$ for counterfactual query.
 Notably, PAI only updates token-level embeddings without fine-tuning the CLIP tokenizer or pretrained text encoder, ensuring compatibility between counterfactual queries and existing T2I backbones.